General Data Protection Regulation (GDPR) makes data subjects' rights clear.

 7: The right to object

-Data subjects have a right to object to your processing their data even if you believe it is legitimate to do so.
-The grounds for their objection must relate to their particular situation.
+Data subjects have a right to object to processing of their data even if the data controller believes it is legitimate to do so.
+The grounds for their objection must relate to their situation.

 Controllers must stop processing the data unless they can demonstrate compelling, legitimate grounds for processing that override the interests, rights and freedoms of the individual (such as performing a task in the public interest or exercise of official authority), or the processing is for the establishment, exercise or defence of a legal claim.